JimmyAzar/OCC/README.md

 One-class classification has a wide range of applications from monitoring to financial credit scoring, fraud detection, and cybersecurity.
 In network systems, one-class classifiers can be trained to detect suspicious patterns, activity, or intrusions.
 In the biomedical field, one-class classifiers become essential when predicting the diagnosis or prognostic outcome of patients in situations where the number of ill cases compared to healthy cases is scant.
 In the field of finance and banking, common applications are in detecting (and blocking) fraudulent transactions in real time, as well as in automating the process of credit scoring for deciding on how likely a customer will be able to pay a future loan, especially that often relatively few examples exist of cases that have defaulted in the past.

-Below are HTML demo files of some classifiers used for OCC; recent work is highlighted in red <br>
+Below are HTML demo files of some classifiers used for OCC; recent work is indicated by *<br>

 <a class="external reference" href="https://jimmyazar.github.io/OCC/demo_gaussocc.html">Gaussian one-class classifier</a> <br>
 <a class="external reference" href="https://jimmyazar.github.io/OCC/demo_parzenocc.html">Parzen one-class classifier</a> <br>